-The figures below are taken from the summer of each year.
+The figures below show the new September starts each year.

 Please note that, due to a data error, we previously misreported the number of solicitor apprenticeships.
 The figures shown now are correct.

 Character and suitability

 We assess whether candidates for admission as a solicitor are fit to enter the profession through our character and suitability test